10 Wonderful Walks (And Coffee Stops) Around Ireland - The Gloss Magazine

 Cruagh Wood, Co Dublin

 A walk through Cruagh Wood is a wonderful, wintery experience.
-It is a looped trail leading to a summit with stunning views of Dublin City.
-Depending on how enthusiastic a climber you are, you can take a more challenging route a little further across to Tibradden via Cruagh.
+It’s a looped trail leading to a summit with stunning views of the city.
+Depending on your hiking skills, you can take a more challenging route a little further across to Tibradden via Cruagh.

 A second Happy Out takes residency at the end of the Bull Wall in a shipping container.
 The ideal location at the end of a blustery walk by the sea in Clontarf.